 Information on services and costs of financial products

 Do you offer or broker financial products or services in the Netherlands, for example investments, insurances, loans, or mortgages?
 You have to provide correct and clear information.
 You must provide this information before you close a deal.
-The Dutch Authority for the Financial Markets (Autoriteit Financiële Markten, AFM) determines which requirements your information must meet.
+The Dutch Authority for the Financial Markets (Autoriteit Financiële Markten, AFM) supervises these products and services in the Netherlands.

 Information on financial products and services